 Pros and Cons of Fair Work Australia

 When lodging an application in the Fair Work Commission, there are often time limitations which can be problematic for some applicants.
-For instance, the unfair dismissal and general protections applications have a strict 21 days from the date of dismissal, for a claim to be lodged.
-Claims beyond the 21-days are rarely accepted and only in exceptional circumstances.
+For instance, unfair dismissal and general protections applications must be lodged 21 days from the date of dismissal.
+Claims beyond the 21 days are rarely accepted and only in exceptional circumstances.
 This may disadvantage applicants as they may be unable to secure an appointment for legal advice within the 21-day timeframe.

-We note that in other similar jurisdictions, including to lodge a discrimination claim to the Anti-Discrimination Board NSW.
-The time limit to make a claim is 12 months, which more accurately reflects the time needed by an applicant to seek legal advice and make a workplace claim.
+The 21-day limit for Fair Work Australia claims does not give employees much time to act.
+Especially when compared to other claims in similar jurisdictions.
+For example, to lodge a discrimination claim to the Anti-Discrimination Board of NSW, the time limit is 12 months.
+This more accurately reflects the time needed by an applicant to seek legal advice and make a workplace claim.

-Unfair dismissal and general protection claims must be lodged in 21days of termination
+Unfair dismissal and General Protection claims must be lodged within 21 days of termination

 Currently, opportunities to extend the time limit for making an application are extremely limited.
-This fails to reflect the reality of the difficulties faced by dismissed employees.
-In becoming aware of the FWC general protections application process and accessing legal advice.
-The Fair Work Commission has consistently interpreted section 366 of the FW Act which provides for an extension of time in exceptional circumstances narrowly.
-Meaning that out of time applications are rarely accepted.
+Fair Work Australia’s reluctance to grant time extensions fails to take into account the difficulties faced by dismissed employees.
+The Fair Work Commission has consistently applied a narrow interpretation of section 366 of the Fair Work Act, which provides for an extension of time in exceptional circumstances.
+This means that out of time applications are rarely accepted.

 Despite the potential limitations, the Fair Work Australia system is usually a low-cost jurisdiction.
-General protection applicants enjoy a ‘cost free’ jurisdiction in accordance with section 570 of the FW Act.
-For those complainants who are considering taking their sexual harassment claim beyond conciliation, the risk of adverse costs orders is an important factor to consider.
+General Protections applicants enjoy a ‘cost free’ jurisdiction in accordance with section 570 of the Fair Work Act.
+For those who are considering taking their sexual harassment claim beyond conciliation, the risk of adverse costs orders is an important factor to consider.

-Unlike claims brought under the SDA, the FW Act provides that generally, parties must bear the costs of bringing proceedings on their own, even if successful.
-Under the FW Act, a party will only be ordered to pay the costs of the other side if they instituted the proceedings vexatiousily.
+Unlike claims brought under the Sex Discrimination Act, the Fair Work Act provides that parties generally must bear the costs of bringing proceedings on their own, even if successful.
+Under the Fair Work Act, a party will only be ordered to pay the costs of the other side if they instituted the proceedings vexatiously.
 Or without reasonable cause or if their unreasonable act or omission caused the other party to incur costs.

-Lastly, the FW Act creates a shifting or reverse onus of proof whereby the onus is on the employer.
-Rather than the employee across different types of applications:
+Lastly, the Fair Work Act creates a shifting or reverse onus of proof whereby the onus is on the employer, rather than the employee.
+This reverse onus of proof applies across different types of applications: